algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 ##### ➭ <ins>Subscription:</ins>
 **Description:**</br>
 The subscription page allows users to create an account, be redirected to the login page if they already have an account, and declare a forgotten password.

+Consider that terms and conditions are not displayed on the subscription page for now because it's the role of the company to define and provide them, in conclusion for the moment the page and the system of validation are not yet implemented.

 **Capabilities:**</br>
 The subscription page allows users to: